 Lisa Blower celebrates her characters with stories they wouldn’t want told.
 She makes the bleak funny, and brings to life the silent histories and harsh realities of those living on the margins.

 Places are limited, booking is essential: £120.
-Email firstname.lastname@example.org to book your place.
+Email email@example.com to book your place or head to Lisa’s website for more info.